feagi/feagi-data-processing/docs/cortical_id_naming.md

 ### Image Camera
-- [ ] iic0 - Bottom Left of the 9 segment vision
+- [ ] iic0xx - Bottom Left of the 9 segment vision
-- [ ] iic1 - Bottom Middle of the 9 segment vision
+- [ ] iic1xx - Bottom Middle of the 9 segment vision
-- [ ] iic2 - Bottom Right of the 9 segment vision
+- [ ] iic2xx - Bottom Right of the 9 segment vision
-- [ ] iic3 - Middle Left of the 9 segment vision
+- [ ] iic3xx - Middle Left of the 9 segment vision
-- [ ] iic4 - Middle Middle of the 9 segment vision aka. central vision
+- [ ] iic4xx - Middle Middle of the 9 segment vision aka. central vision
-- [ ] iic5 - Middle Right of the 9 segment vision
+- [ ] iic5xx - Middle Right of the 9 segment vision
-- [ ] iic6 - Top Left of the 9 segment vision
+- [ ] iic6xx - Top Left of the 9 segment vision
-- [ ] iic7 - Top Middle of the 9 segment vision
+- [ ] iic7xx - Top Middle of the 9 segment vision
-- [ ] iic8 - Top Right of the 9 segment vision
+- [ ] iic8xx - Top Right of the 9 segment vision

  Data type: uint8
+ Encoding: Rate + Magnitude

 ### IMU (Inertial Measurement Unit)